costargc/upself/README.md

 # Upself
 Upself presents a friendly chatbot AI called Upsy with a simple goal *Make your day better!*
-Upsy is programed to handle statistically significant psychological tests to help you understand and measure how you are felling and is also packed with some cool question-answers datasets to make it more fun the interaction.
+Upsy is programed to handle statistically significant psychological tests to help you understand and measure how you are feeling and is also packed with some cool question-answers datasets to make it more fun the interaction.

 https://upself-web.herokuapp.com/